 The first creature on our list that is both beautiful and interesting is the peacock mantis shrimp.
 It has an exotic design which many people haven’t seen before, therefore it’s crazy to know more about this wild one.

-The Peacock Mantis Shrimp is actually not a shrimp at all, but instead a crustacean.
+The Peacock Mantis Shrimp is actually not a shrimp at all about weirdest animals in the ocean, but instead a crustacean.
 They have two arms in the front rather than pincers, and these are used to break open the shells of other shellfish in order to get food.
 They can be any size or shape.

 The largest voracious predators in the ocean can be found within a depth of 12 inches.
 They are mainly located in the Indo-Pacific Ocean – and their biggest recorded specimen measures 15 inches long.
 Although they’re a rather small creature, these sharks are surprisingly powerful.

 Pink See-Through Fantasia Is Weirdest Animals In The Ocean

 The pink transparent thing that looks like a piece of fabric attached to a rock is actually a type of sea cucumber.
 It’s an invertebrate that was discovered last year.
 It’s one of the newer items on this list, which are all pretty interesting.

 One of the most fascinating things about weirdest animals in the ocean like octopi is their variety of colors and patterns.
 The most common color that you see is gray or brown- while others might be more rare and colorful like the Hawaiian Octopus, Octopuses can have eight different colors: red, orange, yellow, green, teal, blue, purple and (the rarest) white.
 These little guys can squirt ink up to 30 feet!

 Interesting Fact: Until recently, very little was known about what sea cucumbers ate.
 Recently, researchers found that they eat small bits of food that are found on the seafloor or near the ocean’s bottom.